+N.B.
 The issue on the laity is a companion to the Spring 2011 C21 Resources issue on the vocations of the religious and ordained.
 See the companion course.

 - Reading 32 pages of material; 12 different authors; 2 Church document excerpts;